U.N. committee rebukes Myanmar over treatment of Muslim minority

 The non-binding draft resolution, co-sponsored by European nations, the United States and other Western states, was adopted by consensus during a meeting of the 193-nation assembly’s Third Committee, which focuses on human rights.

-The resolution said the assembly “reiterates its serious concern about the situation of the Rohingya in Rakhine State and of other minorities subject to marginalisation and instances of human rights violations and abuses.”
+The resolution said the assembly “reiterates its serious concern about the situation of the Rohingya in Rakhine State and of other minorities subject to marginalization and instances of human rights violations and abuses.”

 It added that the assembly “calls upon the government of Myanmar to protect the human rights and fundamental freedoms of all individuals, including persons belonging to the Rohingya minority.”
 The resolution said Rohingya should have full citizenship and related rights in Myanmar.